Fresco Harmony Application Guide Techniques

 The look, texture, and depth of the design is found in the application technique of the base coat and the primary coat.
 Let’s take a look at some of the different techniques you can do with Fresco Harmony.

-1) Subtle technique – very faint lines, minimal depth, no aggressive lines.
+1) Light Technique – very faint lines, minimal depth, no aggressive lines.

-2) Medium technique – thicker color in some spots, more aggressive and defined lines.
+2) Medium technique – more aggressive and defined lines.
 You’re leaving a texture.

 Applying the base coat:

 Applying the Second coat:

 The second coat is also known as the sculptural coat.
 Mix your mud thinner on the second coat.
 On this coat you want to leave less texture.
 Leave the wall as smooth as possible.
 There are 3 predominant techniques for the second coat.

 - The Layering Method.
 Using the same color as the base coat just skim out the wall and leave as smooth as possible.